-Our board of directors approved the grant of RSU awards pursuant to the 2020 Plan to certain of our directors and employees, including our named executive officers, in connection with, and effective upon the closing of, this offering (together, the "IPO Grants").
-We expect the IPO Grants awarded to each of our named executive officers, Messrs.
-Vig, Walsh, Doogue and Glover, to have an aggregate value of \$5,000,000, \$1,500,000, \$1,100,000 and \$1,100,000, respectively, determined based on the initial public offering price per share of our common stock.
-Of these awards to our named executive officers, (i) 70% of the RSUs will vest based on the attainment of specified performance goals linked to total shareholder return, and specified financial goals over a performance period covering fiscal years 2021 through 2023 ("Performance Awards"), and (ii) 30% of the RSUs will vest in substantially equal installments on each of the first four anniversaries of November 18, 2020, in each case subject to the executive's continued employment through the applicable vesting date. and further subject to accelerated vesting eligibility on certain qualifying terminations of employment or service.
+In connection with our IPO, our board of directors approved the grant of RSU awards pursuant to the 2020 Plan to certain of our directors and employees, including our named executive officers (together, the "IPO Grants").
+The IPO Grants awarded to each of our named executive officers, Messrs.
+Vig, Walsh, Doogue and Glover, to had an aggregate value of \$5,000,000, \$1,500,000, \$1,100,000 and \$1,100,000, respectively, determined based on the initial public offering price per share of our common stock.
+Of these awards to our named executive officers, (i) 70% of the RSUs will vest based on the attainment of specified performance goals linked to total shareholder return, and specified financial goals over a performance period covering fiscal years 2021 through 2023 ("Performance Awards"), and (ii) 30% of the RSUs will vest in substantially equal installments on each of the first four anniversaries of November 18, 2020, in each case subject to the executive's continued employment through the applicable vesting date, and further subject to accelerated vesting eligibility on certain qualifying terminations of employment or service.

-In addition, Mr. Glover will receive a special RSU award in connection with this offering with an aggregate value of \$825,000 determined based on the initial public offering price per share of our common stock.
+In addition, Mr. Glover received a special RSU award in connection with the IPO with an aggregate value of \$825,000, determined based on the initial public offering price per share of our common stock.
 Mr. Glover's special RSU award will vest in full on the third anniversary of November 18, 2020, subject to Mr. Glover's continued employment through the applicable vesting date.

-The IPO Grants that we expect to award to certain of our non-employee directors in connection with this offering are described under the section titled, "Director Compensation-Post-IPO Director Compensation Program" below.
+The IPO Grants that we awarded to certain of our non-employee directors in connection with the IPO are described under the section titled, "Director Compensation-Post-IPO Director Compensation Program" below.